spoogle/SearchTouch/README.markdown

 where searchtermtext is a string containing a list of space-separated search terms.
-This string is normalized by downcasing and removing all punctuation and stop words before performing the search - searches for `@"enable improvement"`, `@"the imProvement ENABLE"` should give the same results.
+This string is normalized by downcasing and removing all punctuation and stop words before performing the search - searches for *enable improvement*, *the imProvement ENABLE* should give the same results.

-`rankedResults` lists every document in the index which contains all of the search terms.
-It is represented as an array of `SearchResult` instances, ranked (best first) using TFIDF according to the [BM25 formula]:http://en.wikipedia.org/wiki/Probabilistic_relevance_model_(BM25).
+*rankedResults* lists every document in the index which contains all of the search terms.
+It is represented as an array of *SearchResult* instances, ranked (best first) using TFIDF according to the [BM25 formula]:http://en.wikipedia.org/wiki/Probabilistic_relevance_model_(BM25).